 There’s no way to protect your business from identity theft fully.
 (The same is true when it comes to your identity as well.)
 Yet you can and should do everything in your power to make your business a less attractive target.

 Identity thieves aren’t going anywhere.
 But if someone comes after your business and finds strong anti-fraud defenses in place, the fraudster may decide that trying to steal from you isn’t worth the hassle.

 Michelle Lambright Black

-Michelle is the founder of CreditWriter.com and HerCreditMatters.com—blogs aimed at helping people take charge of their credit and finances so they can lead happier, less stressful lives.
-She’s a firm believer that everyone deserves a second chance (or a 20th chance) when it comes to money management, and that any credit situation can be improved with the right plan and hard work.
+Michelle is the founder of CreditWriter.com and HerCreditMatters.com—blogs aimed at helping people take charge of their credit and finances to lead happier, less stressful lives.
+She firmly believes that everyone deserves a second chance (or a 20th chance) when it comes to money management and that any credit situation can be improved with the right plan and hard work.

 When she isn’t writing or speaking about credit and money, she loves to travel with her family.
 She also enjoys taking Tae Kwon Do classes with her children.
 Michelle, her son, and her daughter all hold first-degree black belts.